tvangundy/workspace/docs/runbooks/bootstrapping/nuc-bootstrapping.md

 Bootstrapping an Intel NUC with Talos Linux involves:

+1. **Setting environment variables**: Configuring the workspace with image and cluster information
-1. **Downloading the Talos image**: Getting the x86_64 image from the Talos image factory
+2. **Downloading the Talos image**: Getting the x86_64 image from the Talos image factory
-2. **Preparing the boot media**: Writing the image to a USB memory device
+3. **Preparing the boot media**: Writing the image to a USB memory device
-3. **Initial boot**: Booting the Intel NUC from the prepared USB media
+4. **Initial boot**: Booting the Intel NUC from the prepared USB media
-4. **Cluster configuration**: Applying the Talos configuration to form or join a cluster
+5. **Cluster configuration**: Applying the Talos configuration to form or join a cluster
-5. **Retrieving access**: Getting the kubeconfig to interact with your cluster
+6. **Retrieving access**: Getting the kubeconfig to interact with your cluster

 The USB memory device serves as both the boot media and the initial storage for the Talos operating system.
 After the initial boot, the device will run entirely from this media.